-In January, March and April 2014, our subsidiaries, Adele Shipping Co., Bastian Shipping Co. and Cadence Shipping Co. entered into novation agreements with CLC, whereby they novated to CLC the shipbuilding contracts for the construction of Hulls H1068A, H1069A and H1070A, and entered into bareboat charter agreements (collectively, the "CLC Sale and Leaseback"), whereby our subsidiaries agreed to bareboat charter in the vessels upon delivery for a period of 10 years.
-Our subsidiaries used a portion of the proceeds from the CLC Sale and Leaseback to prepay the balance of the CEXIM-Adele credit facility (described below) which had been used to finance the predelivery price of the respective hulls.
+In January, March and April 2014, our subsidiaries, Adele Shipping Co., Bastian Shipping Co. and Cadence Shipping Co. entered into novation agreements with CLC, whereby they novated to CLC the shipbuilding contracts for the construction of the MSC Azov, the MSC Ajaccio and the MSC Amalfi respectively, and entered into bareboat charter agreements (collectively, the "CLC Sale and Leaseback"), whereby our subsidiaries agreed to bareboat charter in the vessels upon delivery for a period of 10 years.
+Our subsidiaries used a portion of the proceeds from the CLC Sale and Leaseback to prepay the balance of the loan which had been used to finance the predelivery price of the respective vesseles.

-Under the terms of the CLC Sale and Leaseback, the vessels were each sold for an amount of \$85.6 million and our subsidiaries must each pay a fixed daily charter rate on a quarterly basis for 10 years and a final installment of \$25.7 million.
+Under the terms of the CLC Sale and Leaseback, the vessels were each sold for an amount of \$85.6 million and our subsidiaries must each pay a fixed daily charter rate on a quarterly basis for 10 years and a final installment of \$25.7 million at which time the vessels will be returned to the Company.

-The obligations under the CLC Sale and Leaseback are guaranteed by Costamare Inc. and are secured by a first priority mortgage over the vessels, charter assignments, account assignments and general assignments of earnings, insurances and requisition compensation.
+The obligations under the CLC Sale and Leaseback are guaranteed by Costamare Inc. and are secured by charter assignments, account assignments and general assignments of earnings, insurances and requisition compensation.

-As of April 20, 2016, there was \$230.1 million outstanding under the CLC Sale and Leaseback, and, as of the same date there was no undrawn available credit.
+As of March 10, 2017, there was \$217.7 million outstanding under the CLC Sale and Leaseback.